-Fox: Peers blocking people's will on Brexit
+PM plans 'robust' response to Brexit vote

+Theresa May says the government will be "robust" in its response to a House of Lords defeat which potentially gives Parliament a decisive say on Brexit.

+No 10 said the cabinet had "strong disappointment" with the vote, adding: "We wish for the bill to go through in the same way it left the Commons."

-Liam Fox has accused peers of trying to "thwart the will of the British people" after they voted to give Parliament a potentially decisive say over Brexit.
+Some ministers accuse peers of trying to "thwart the will of the people".

-The international trade secretary said such a move could lead to the UK being in the EU "indefinitely".

-The vote would give MPs the power to stop the UK from leaving the EU without a deal, or make Theresa May return to the negotiating table.

-The amendment to the EU Withdrawal Bill was approved by 335 votes to 244 on Monday night in the House of Lords.

-Its supporters said Parliament, not ministers, must "determine the future of the country".
+But Labour leader Jeremy Corbyn said: "Parliament must be sovereign on this matter and make the final decision."

-Labour said the vote marked a "hugely significant moment" in the fight to ensure Parliament has a "proper role" in the Brexit negotiations and a no-deal situation was avoided.
+He said the vote marked a "hugely significant moment" in the fight to ensure Parliament has a "proper role" in the Brexit negotiations and a no-deal situation was avoided.

-Leader Jeremy Corbyn said the Lords, as a revising chamber, was entitled to put its view forward, adding: "The principle has to be that parliament must be sovereign on this matter and must make the final decision."

-The government will now try to persuade MPs to strike out the change.
+On Wednesday the key Brexit sub-committee of senior ministers will meet, with the issue of the UK and EU's future customs relationship expected to be on the agenda.

+Speaking to a House of Lords committee on Tuesday, Brexit Secretary David Davis said the EU had "pushed back" against the UK's two proposals aimed at avoiding a hard border in Northern Ireland.

 - Government defeated on Brexit deal vote